These fun and exciting August preschool themes are the perfect way to get hands-on with your littles.

 Enjoy all the great baking activities over at Planning Playtime.

-Our clever friends at Preschool Teacher 101 have a super fun bear themed lesson plan that’s sure to be a hit!
+Our clever friends at Preschool Teacher 101 have a super fun bear hunt-themed lesson plan that’s sure to be a hit!

-On August 15, we celebrate National Honey Bee Awareness Day, as bees are one of the hardest working animals on the planet!
+On August 15 we celebrate National Honey Bee Awareness Day.
+Bees are one of the hardest working animals on the planet!
 They help take care of some of our most important plants and flowers and ensure that our fruits and vegetables get pollinated.
 Read why bees are so important to our ecosystem with this book, The Thing About Bees: A Love Letter.
 This torn paper flower craft is also an easy tie-in as you talk about these busy helpers.

 Bubbles are a fun activity for any age!
 Big or small, there is so much to do with bubbles!
 Make bubble paint art, put them in your sensory table… the ideas are endless!
 Read Bubble Trouble and imagine what happens when the baby gets caught inside a bubble!
 Sprinkle in some STEM with a kitchen sink bubble explosion.